anurag-r20/QC-App-Oriented-Benchmarks/README.md

 # Application-Oriented Performance Benchmarks for Quantum Computing

+#### Note: This branch was preserved on 22 March 2024 to support Qiskit versions <= 0.46 --- Qiskit 1.0 removed many deprecated packges, classes, and functions resulting in this branch not working with 1.0.
+Changes that have been made to the master branch require Qiskit 1.0 or greater.

 This repository contains a collection of prototypical application- or algorithm-centric benchmark programs designed for the purpose of characterizing the end-user perception of the performance of current-generation Quantum Computers.

 The repository is maintained by members of the Quantum Economic Development Consortium (QED-C) Technical Advisory Committee on Standards and Performance Metrics (Standards TAC).